 - Opioid dose threshold: The daily morphine equivalent dose (averaged over the last 90 days) exceeds 100mg.

-For Amber and Red notifications, you must click the notification to review the patient's history before proceeding.
+For Amber and Red notifications, Prescribers must click the notification to review the patient's history before proceeding.
 The notification includes a link that opens the patient's profile in the Health Professional Portal in a new tab.
 The Prescribe button remains greyed out until this link has been opened.

 Cross-Border Considerations